alainvdu69/extended_mistralai_conversation/README.md

 # Extended MistalAI Conversation
-This is custom component of Home Assistant.
+This is a custom component of Home Assistant.

-Derived from [Extended OpenAI Conversation]([https://www.home-assistant.io/integrations/openai_conversation/](https://github.com/jekalmin/extended_openai_conversation) and adapted to specific Mistal AI
+Derived from [Extended OpenAI Conversation]([https://www.home-assistant.io/integrations/openai_conversation/](https://github.com/jekalmin/extended_openai_conversation) and adapted to specific Mistal AI API

-## Features (not much as OpenAI)
+## Features (not much as EOC)
 - Ability to call service of Home Assistant
 - Ability to get data from external API or web page
 - Ability to retrieve state history of entities